 Since the presence of delayed neutron emitters in the downwind effluent would suggest a possible filter failure, it is believed that neutron measurements in the plume could be a meaningful contribution to the characterization endeavor.
 The mission to obtain these measurements was flown on 10 July 1968.
 The results of the collections made in the effluent showed an absence of the delayed neutron emitters.
 The neutron activity appeared very consistent with the background collections made in the areas remote from the effluent.
-Figure 6-7 illustrates the neutron counting rate versus altitude that was recorded several miles upwind of the reactor installation.
-This curve is representative of the neutron background activity for the Dresden area.
-The data reveals the absence of any delayed neutron emitters in the effluent from the Dresden power station.
+Figure 9 illustrates the neutron counting rate versus altitude that was recorded several miles upwind of the reactor installation.
+This curve is representative of the neutron activity for the Dresden area.